TediCross/TediCross/README.md

 As mentioned in the step by step installation guide, there is a settings file.
 Here is a description of what the settings do.

 * `telegram`: Object authorizing and defining the Telegram bot's behaviour
-	* `itoken`: The Telegram bot's token.
+	* `token`: The Telegram bot's token.
 It is needed for the bot to authenticate to the Telegram servers and be able to send and receive messages.
 If set to `"env"`, TediCross will read the token from the environment variable `TELEGRAM_BOT_TOKEN`
 	* `useFirstNameInsteadOfUsername`: **EXPERIMENTAL** If set to `false`, the messages sent to Discord will be tagged with the sender's username.
 If set to `true`, the messages sent to Discord will be tagged with the sender's first name (or nickname).
 Note that Discord users can't @-mention Telegram users by their first name.
 Defaults to `false`
 	* `colonAfterSenderName`: Whether or not to put a colon after the name of the sender in messages from Discord to Telegram.
 If true, the name is displayed `Name:`.
 If false, it is displayed `Name`.
 Defaults to false
 	* `skipOldMessages`: Whether or not to skip through all previous messages cached from the telegram-side and start processing new messages ONLY.
 Defaults to true.
 Note that there is no guarantee the old messages will arrive at Discord in order
+	* `sendEmojisWithStickers`: Whether or not to send the corresponding emoji when relaying stickers to Discord
 * `discord`: Object authorizing and defining the Discord bot's behaviour
 	* `token`: The Discord bot's token.
 It is needed for the bot to authenticate to the Discord servers and be able to send and receive messages.
 If set to `"env"`, TediCross will read the token from the environment variable `DISCORD_BOT_TOKEN`
 	* `skipOldMessages`: Whether or not to skip through all previous messages sent since the bot was last turned off and start processing new messages ONLY.
 Defaults to true.
 Note that there is no guarantee the old messages will arrive at Telegram in order. **NOTE:** [Telegram has a limit](https://core.telegram.org/bots/faq#my-bot-is-hitting-limits-how-do-i-avoid-this) on how quickly a bot can send messages.
 If there is a big backlog, this will cause problems